About Surety Bonds

 Many variables affect the cost of the surety bond, but applicants with excellent credit will discover bond rates to be competitive whereas applicants with poor credit may have to consider paying higher rates for high risk bonds.
-Additionally, applicants will have to offer an equity source as a form of security for the bond in which they are applying.
+With our appointment with 23 surety markets, we are able to offer a quote for 99% of our applicants.
+Including applicants with troubled credit history.

 Examples of specific surety bonds

 Any construction project is an investment of both time and money and all parties involved want to be certain that neither is wasted on contractors that cannot finish their part of the job.
 A Construction Bond is designed to protect the project owner from financial loss or liability when using a contractor to complete the work.
 Essentially, a Construction Bond guarantees the project owner that the contractor will finish the construction project for which they’ve bid according to the specifications outlined in the contract and will pay all suppliers and subcontractors.
 As such, surety bonds associated with construction projects are generally referred to as contract bonds, and include the following types surety bonds: bid bonds, payment bonds, performance bonds, construction bonds, subdivision bonds, and site improvement bonds.